Algebraic Weaves and Braid Varieties: Introduction

+Corollary \ref{cor: strata intro} provides a unifying framework for many known \dec s, including the ruling stratification in augmentation varieties \cite{Fuchs,HR14,HR15}, and the \dec \, by walks in character varieties \cite{Mellit}.
+First, we will see that any weave $\ww \in \Hom_{\mathfrak{W}_n}(\gamma, \Delta)$ with no cups or caps yields an open (algebraic) torus $(\C^*)^{\ell(\gamma)-\binom{n}{2}}\subset X_0(\gamma;w_0)$.
+Fixing such a weave, we will see that its complement can be further decomposed with weaves (that will now include cups).
+The weaves with no caps or cups, that will be of primary importance in this article, will be referred to as {\it Demazure weaves}.
+Note that different Demazure weaves define (a priori) different \dec s of $X_0(\gamma; w_0)$.

 \begin{remark} The manuscript also includes a new construction of weaves, coming from a class of labeled triangulations.
-This construction uses Demazure products in a crucial manner and provides a systematic (and combinatorial) mechanism to construct embedded exact Lagrangian fillings for Legendrian links $\La(\beta)\sse(\R^3,\xi_\st)$ which are obtained as the closure of a positive braid $\beta$. $\Box$ \end{remark}
+This construction, described in Section~\ref{sec: admissible}, uses Demazure products in a crucial manner and, together with results of \cite{CZ}, provides a systematic (and combinatorial) mechanism to construct embedded exact Lagrangian fillings for Legendrian links in $(\R^3,\xi_\st)$ which are obtained as closures of a positive braid $\beta$.
+Specifically, the points in the braid variety $X_0(\beta;w_0)$ correspond to fillings of the $(-1)$-closure of $\beta\Delta$, cf.~\cite[Section 2]{CN}. \end{remark}

-Finally, complementing Theorem \ref{thm:main1} and Theorem \ref{thm:main2}, we give a geometric interpretation to these toric charts associated to Demazure weaves $\Sigma\in\mbox{Hom}_{\mathfrak{W}_n}(\beta\Delta,\Delta)$, as follows.
+Finally, complementing Theorem \ref{thm:main1} and Theorem \ref{thm:main2}, we give a geometric interpretation to these toric charts associated to Demazure weaves $\ww\in\mbox{Hom}_{\mathfrak{W}_n}(\beta\Delta,\Delta)$, as follows.

 First, we show in Section \ref{sec: opening} that these charts can be combinatorially obtained by opening the crossings of the positive braid $\beta$.
 Indeed, Section \ref{sec: opening} shows that there is an injective map